 Most of the action on Staniel Cay centers around the friendly Staniel Cay Yacht Club, where yachters and landlubbers alike stay, dine, and congregate.
 Here you can rent 13- and 17-foot boats that will allow you to cruise to some of the uninhabited islets nearby, see marine life like nurse sharks, and visit with the famous swimming pigs of Big Major Cay, which paddle out to sea in hopes of getting a handout from sailors.
 You can also rent snorkel gear to use at Thunderball Grotto, a natural fishbowl featured in the James Bond film Thunderball.
 Diving, kayaking, and fishing are other options.

-Where to stay: The Yacht Club offers waterfront cottages and suites from $185 a night, room only.
+Where to stay: The Yacht Club offers waterfront cottages and suites.
 All-inclusive packages are also available.

 Don't Miss: Top Tours in Bahamas